Joshua-A-McGinnis/Joshua-A-McGinnis/README.md

 ### Welcome to my personal minisite!
 (Last Update: November 2023)

 Here is a bit about me.
 I graduated with my PhD from Drexel University in the Spring of 2023.
 My advisor was J. Douglas Wright.
-I am currently an AMCS Postdoc at the University of Pennsylvania working with Yoichiro Mori and Joshua Plotkin.
+I am currently an AMCS Postdoc and a part of the [Center for Mathematical Biology](https://mathbio.sas.upenn.edu/) at the University of Pennsylvania.
 I love learning and problem solving, and I also enjoy collaborating as well as teaching the things I have learned.
 My research as a PhD student involved proving things about waves traveling through lattices made of "random" material.
 If you want to know a bit more about my research as a PhD student, see below, or you can have a look at my [research statement](https://github.com/Joshua-A-McGinnis/Joshua-A-McGinnis/blob/main/ResearchStatement-McGinnis%20(1).pdf).
 For an even briefer introductory account, go [here](https://dsweb.siam.org/The-Magazine/Article/student-feature-joshua-a-mcginnis).